“You rule over the surging seas, when it’s waves mount up you still them.” – Psalm 89:9

 If you find yourself in a place where you need a little extra support, whatever that may be, first give yourself grace.

 One of the younger kids struggled to get out to where the big kids were jumping the waves.
-She was trying to get past the breaking waves to the place they could stand without being harshly knocked over.
+She was trying to get past the breaking waters to the place they could stand without being knocked over.

 I tried to help her get to where she could stand until her brother saw her fighting the uncertain break that no one could get past.

 He ran through the surf, whisked her up, and carried her to where the others were playfully and joyfully laughing and riding the best waves.

 After he carried her through the trickiest part, she found her courage to keep standing.
 Courage and love can always help us find our way.